We may earn a commission when you make a purchase via links on this site.

 It’s not perfect: The parental controls need updating, and the password manager is Windows-only.
 In 2022, a password manager becomes a bit useless if you can’t use it on your smartphone too.

 Outside of that, though, Bitdefender remains our favorite antivirus for Windows.
-It shares this throne with Norton, with has a better password manager and unlimited VPN.
+It shares this throne with Norton, which has a better password manager and unlimited VPN.
 But Bitdefender is more affordable.

 - Excellent Anti-Malware: Together with Norton and Kaspersky, Bitdefender scores the highest marks in the anti-malware tests by AV-Test.